-The Natural Gardens at the Springs Preserve can be found along 3.6 miles of trails that meander through 110 acres of native habitats and archaeological sites, all representing the "birthplace of Las Vegas"—the site of the Las Vegas Springs.
+The Natural Garden at the Springs Preserve can be found along 3.6 miles of trails that meander through 110 acres of native habitats and archaeological sites, all representing the "birthplace of Las Vegas"—the site of the Las Vegas Springs.
 These springs once bubbled to the surface and supplied the valley with its main water source.
 Spanish explorers named the valley "Las Vegas" (meaning "the meadows") because of the springs and the greenery surrounding the area.

 The main plant species in our Mesquite Bosque are honey mesquite and catclaw acacia.
 Other plant species typical to Mesquite Bosques include screwbean mesquite, quailbush, desert willow, seepwillow, and wolfberry.
 Common grasses include Great Basin wildrye, saltgrass, and alkali sacaton.

 The Mesquite Bosque is important for Mojave wildlife diversity.
 The sandy soil is critical to the survival of the desert pocket mouse.
 Lizards, birds, tortoise and fox all use Mesquite Bosques for nesting, burrowing, feeding or protection.
 The Bosques are extremely critical in summer months when they're often the only green vegetation left on the Mojave landscape.